Meet the Producers

 Julie is a mother of three and her income helps support five other family members.
 G-lish foundation has largely helped her buy food, clothing and health assistance.
 Julie wishes to expand her basket trade as most of her income is spent on medicine for her sick son.
 In 2011, she was able to afford to pay for local surgery with G-lish income for her son, Daniel, who is now cured.

-Laadi is a twenty-eight-year-old woman.
+Laadi is 28 years old.
 She's married with three children.
 Unlike many in her area, she went to school and learned to read and write, but she wasn't able to complete it as both of her parents passed away.
 She weaves art work and baskets for G-lish and now helps others in the community through her G-lish income.

 Adongoma works for G-lish as a cutter and twister where she cuts and twists the cloth into twines for the basket weavers.
 Basket weaving has been a skill Adongoma learned and she uses the income to support her family.
 At forty-five years, Adongoma supports six people .
 The greatest challenge is food insufficiency for her family.